 - Remember, don’t take any strain once acting kumbhaka (retention), one or 2 seconds is decent initially.
 Step by step increasing the length because the technique is perfect.

 - This is one spherical of Ujjayi pranayama with retention observe its twelve rounds initially and step by step increase it to ten minutes.

-For beginners do Ujjayi pranayama 3 to 5 times.
-Once you are used to it than increases the time as per your ability.
+As beginners Perform Ujjayi pranayama 3 to 5 times.
+Once you are used to it then increases the time as per your ability.

-- It is boost the focusing power of mind.
+- It boosts the focusing power of the mind.